 - The disturbance is associated with substantial distress or significant impairment in personal, family, social, educational, occupational or other important areas of functioning.

 Personality disorder causes

-The aetiology of personality disorders remains obscure.
+The causes of personality disorders remain obscure.
 Traditional belief is that these behaviours result from a dysfunctional early environment that prevents the evolution of adaptive patterns of perception, response and defence.

 Factors in childhood which are postulated to be linked to personality disorder include:

 - Emotional abuse